 Mutiple AWS Accounts

 In multiple-account approach, each environment is deployed to a separate AWS account.
-For example production, management, and development are all on completely separate AWS accounts.
+For example prod, management, and dev are all on completely separate AWS accounts.

 The multiple-account strategy is commonly used today because of the benefits.
 You get complete isolation between the environments.
-You have nice guardrail against accidentally doing something on production that was meant for development.
+You have nice guardrail against accidentally doing something on prod that was meant for dev.